levibsprung/levisprung.com/content/posts/albums-of-the-week-2025.md

 My favorite albums from each week in 2025!
 <!--more-->

-In 2025, I decided to do an album of the week.
+In 2025, I decided to select an album of the week for each week.
 I found that I am happier the more music I listen to, so I figured I would listen to a lot of music this year and share some of my favorites throughout the year.

 With a few exceptions, the selected albums aren't necessarily my favorite new releases, but rather the albums that I listened to and enjoyed the most on the respective week (almost always my first time listening to that entire album).

-I don't expect you to enjoy all of my selections, but I hope you find something you like.
+I hope you enjoy reading this and consider listening to some of the albums I selected.

 #### Jun 23-29: [Lumin Rain](https://open.spotify.com/album/4zaLofIfUmWIfP04hlefLw?si=b8TktT0vRluzackPbc39xQ) by Arc De Soleil